A Closer Look At The Causes of Superior Vena Cava Syndrome (SVCS)

 What is the survival rate for superior vena cava syndrome?

 Once the SVCS patients have received irradiation treatment, their survival rate shoots up to 30 months in 90% of the cases.
-However, those with untreated cases of malignant SVCS will survive anywhere between 1 to 3 months on average.
+However, those with untreated cases of Superior Vena Cava Syndrome (SVCS) will survive anywhere between 1 to 3 months on average.

 It is no surprise that the SVCS is a serious, potentially life-threatening condition.
 As it can impact a function as essential as the deoxygenation of our blood, it needs immediate intervention and treatment.
 Staying informed about its causes can prepare you enough to recognize it early and get the necessary treatment before it’s too late.